cs2113-s25/cs2113-s25.github.io/labs/lab1.md

 If you are working on this assignment outside of lab, you may *NOT* consult other students: only refer to the TAs and Ed for help.

-Also, we be careful **not to hardcode** the bug fix for this lab; your solution must work for any CSCI class that should/should not be a part of the electives, including future classes that are not currently captured in any of the files.
+Also, be careful **not to hardcode** the bug fix for this lab; your solution must work for any CSCI class that should/should not be a part of the electives, including future classes that are not currently captured in any of the files.

 |Item | Points |
 |submission tells a story of how the bug was discovered | 75 |